 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line an 8-inch square pan with baking or parchment paper.

-- In a large mixing bowl, add olive oil, vanilla and sugars and mix briefly.
+- In a large mixing bowl, whisk together the olive oil, vanilla, caster sugar and brown sugar until combined.

-- In a separate bowl, add eggs and whisk with a fork for approximately 30 seconds or until combined.
+- In a separate bowl, add the eggs.
+Whisk with a fork or a hand whisk for approximately 30 seconds, just to break up the yolks.

 Notes